7. The three zones of awareness

 The Inner Zone

 The inner zone is the awareness of that which resides within my own skin or within me.
-For example, bodily experiences such as hunger, pain, thirst, etc. The second type of experience category found in the inner zone is something that we are all born with: feelings.
-Even though feelings are familiar to all people, many seem to experience problems in naming, placing and dealing with at least some of the experienced emotions.
+For example, bodily experiences such as hunger, pain, thirst, etc. The second type of experience category found in the inner zone is something that we are all born with: basic feelings / emotions.
+Even though these are familiar to all people, many seem to experience problems in naming, placing and dealing with at least some of the experienced emotions.
 This may not be surprising, as experiences of feelings often are multifaceted and can entail being in contact with several different feelings at once.
 In the grips of a strong emotional experience, it is furthermore not easy to make out how to appropriately meet and express one’s feelings.
-In order to help people who want to learn how to better take care of themselves in emotional experiences, gestalt therapy has sorted feelings into four so called basic feelings, from which all other feelings are some sort of a derivative: joy, sorrow, anger and sexuality.
-This does not by any means mean that you try to reduce all feelings into these four, but that feelings have been arranged into “families” where the basic feelings become the “family head”.
-According to the gestalt therapeutic approach, all other feelings are either related to, more vague variants or blends of the four basic feelings.
+In order to help people who want to learn how to better take care of themselves in emotional experiences, gestalt therapy has sorted feelings into five so called basic feelings, from which all other feelings are some sort of a derivative: joy, sorrow, anger, fear and sexuality.
+This does not by any means mean that you try to reduce all feelings into these five, but that feelings have been arranged into “families” where the five basic feelings become the “family head”.
+According to this perspective, all other emotions and emotional states we experience are either related to, more vague variations of, or “blends” of the five basic emotions.

 Fear and Anxiety